Puchong: Postcodes

-Commerce

-Puchong has both local and foreign banks including CIMB Bank, Maybank, Public Bank, Bank Rakyat, HSBC Bank, Hong Leong Bank, Affin Bank, Alliance Bank, Bank of China, Citibank and ICBC Bank.
+Economy

+The 1980s and 1990s saw massive development in the entire township.

-There is a wet market called Puteri Mart at Bandar Puteri and the Town Park where residents can shop for their groceries.
-Residents of Puchong can also do their shopping in Lotus's, Lotus's Bukit Puchong, OTK, IOI Mall (which has a multiplex and bowling alley), Giant, AEON, Milemia Square Mall, Heromarket Batu 14, Heromarket Meranti Jaya, Komplexs Puchong Parade and Puchong Plaza shopping malls.
-Bank of China (M) Bhd opened its 6th branch in Malaysia at Tower 2, PFCC, Bandar Puteri Puchong in 2012.
+Residents have the option to shop in one of many commercial hotspots, such as Lotus's Pusat Bandar Puchong, Lotus's Bukit Puchong, IOI Mall, Giant, AEON, Milemia Square Mall, Heromarket Batu 14, Heromarket Meranti Jaya, Komplexs Puchong Parade and Puchong Plaza shopping malls.

-IOI Boulevard is one of the business centres located here with retail and office units.
-A similar project by S P Setia called SetiaWalk Puchong has been built.
-Block K of SetiaWalk (also known as SetiaWalk Mall) has a gym (Celebrity Fitness), a TGV cinema, Fun and Cheer store and a multiplex which houses a Subway outlet.
+The Damansara-Puchong Expressway (LDP) is not only the arterial of Puchong but also the main avenue where most major commerce centres are located.
+IOI Mall, the first major shopping mall in Puchong, opened its doors in 1996 along LDP.
+IOI Boulevard is a business centre with retail and office units.
+A similar project by S P Setia called SetiaWalk Puchong is situated centrally on a stretch of the expressway.

 Recreation

-Rakan Muda Sports Complex is a sport centre which also serves the residents of Puchong with many kinds of sports including futsal and badminton.
-The Ayer Hitam Forest Reserve is the remaining green lung in Puchong, it is a popular trekking spot for many active residents to enjoy nature.
-There are still many mining ponds around Puchong where locals engage in water sports and fishing.
+Rakan Muda Sports Complex is a sport centre that serves residents of Puchong with a plethora of sports including futsal and badminton.
+The Ayer Hitam Forest Reserve is one of the only remaining green lungs in Puchong.
+A popular trekking spot for active residents to enjoy nature.
+There are many mining ponds around Puchong where locals engage in water sports and fishing.

 There is also the Taman Wawasan Recreational Park for residents around this area.
 It is complete with a jogging track, basketball courts and children's playground.
 This is a popular location during the weekends where residents can be seen organizing activities throughout the day.

 Healthcare

 Private hospitals Columbia Asia Hospital and KPMC Puchong Medical Centre are both located at Bandar Puteri Puchong.

 A public government clinic is located at Puchong Batu 14.

-IMU Chiropractic Clinic is a Healthcare centre located at Ground Floor of Setiawalk, Pusat Bandar Puchong.